Nagar2nd/Ecommerce-Analysis---SQL-Power-BI/README.md

 ## **Resources in the Repository**

 1. **SQL_Queries Folder:** Contains all SQL scripts used for data analysis.
-2. **Dashboard_file.pbix:** Power BI file with interactive dashboards visualizing the analysis.
-3. **Executive Summary-Ecommerce.docx:** A detailed report summarizing insights and recommendations.
+2. **Executive Summary-Ecommerce.docx:** A detailed report summarizing insights and recommendations.
-4. **Presentation - Ecommerce PDF:** A professional presentation of the entire analysis.

 ---